Finite element approximation of parabolic SPDEs with Whittle--Mat\'ern noise

 \section{Abstract}

-We propose a new type of fully discrete finite element approximation of a class of semilinear stochastic parabolic equations with additive noise.
-Our discretization differs from the ones typically considered, in that we employ a nested finite element approximation of the noise, as opposed to an $L^2$ projection.
-This approximation is tailored for equations where the noise has covariance operator defined in terms of (negative powers of) elliptic operators, like that of Whittle-Matérn random fields.
-We derive strong and pathwise convergence rates for our proposed discretization, and our results are supported by numerical experiments in dimension $1$ and~$2$.
+We propose and analyse a new type of fully discrete finite element approximation of a class of linear stochastic parabolic evolution equations with additive noise.
+Our discretization differs from previous ones in that we use a finite element approximation of the noise, as opposed to an $L^2$ projection.
+This approximation is tailored for equations where the noise has covariance operator defined in terms of (negative powers of) elliptic operators, like Whittle--Matérn random fields.
+Strong convergence rates up to order~$2$ in space and~$1$ in time are shown and verified by numerical experiments in dimension $1$ and~$2$.

 \subjclass{65C30, 65C20, 35K10, 35K51, 60H15.} \keywords{finite element methods, Matérn random fields, stochastic partial differential equations.}